rbisdorff/Digraph3/docSphinx/tutorial.rst

    Validated strict outranking situations between the ten best-ranked alternatives

-Restricted to these ten best-ranked alternatives, the *Copeland*, the *NetFlows* as well as the *Kemeny* ranking rule will rank alternative #426463 first and alternative #578559 last.
+Restricted to these ten best-ranked alternatives, the *Copeland*, the *NetFlows* as well as the *Kemeny* ranking rule will all rank alternative #426463 first and alternative #578559 last.
 Otherwise the three ranking rules produce more or less different rankings.

 >>> g.computeCopelandRanking()
 [426463, 567307, 155873, 279728, 773908, 928563, 668946, 815551, 298060, 578559]